 The “bag limit” numbers, on the other hand are frightening:

-The wolf trapping season begins November 15th and ends March 31st, and there is no limit on the number of wolves that may be taken.
-The wolf hunting season begins December 1st, ends March 31st, and is open to residents and non-residents alike.
+The wolf trapping season begins November 15th, ends December 15th (state and Federal), and there is no limit on the number of wolves that may be taken.
+The wolf hunting season begins December 1st, ends December 15th, and is open to residents and non-residents alike.
 The “bag limit” is an astonishing 5 wolves.

 Add to this already disastrous situation ADF&G no longer adjusts reported “harvest” with unreported and illegal kill which can be as high as 50% of reported take.